Finding work experience while studying in Australia

-- Practice your interview skills.
-Whether you practice with another student or seek help from your university’s careers staff, it is important to make sure you are prepared for the employer’s questions and have examples to use when asked about previous experience in the workplace.
+- Practise your interview skills.
+Whether you practise with another student or seek help from your university’s careers staff, it is important to make sure you are prepared for the employer’s questions and have examples to use when asked about previous experience in the workplace.

 - Apply for more than one position (even if you receive an interview offer after your first application), as there is no guarantee that you will be successful.